IE-bank-team/ie-bank-infrastructure/modules/api-management/service/api-version-set/README.md

 ### Parameter: `apiManagementServiceName`

 The name of the parent API Management service.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string